alexnathanson/solar-protocol/docs/developing.md

 There are three scripts that rebuild the static site based on the latest data - `core/getRemoteData.py`, `build/viz.py`, and `build/html.py`.

-All of these scripts with should be run with the DEV arg, e.g. `python3 solar-protocol/protocol/build/html.py DEV`.
-Otherwise they will post data in the real network.

 1. publishDevice

 Updates all devices found in devices.json with its own device information - `api_key`, `timestamp`, `ip`, `mac`, `name`, `timezone`, and `poelog`.